Bhashit/better-hibernate-with-scala/README.md

-# Hibernate, securesocial, scaldi and play with Scala
+# Hibernate, Guice and Play with Scala

 ## About this project

+**Note:** Updated to play 2.4.2 with Guice and Hibernate 5.

 This is an POC project to show that hibernate can integrate well with Scala and Play, without using nulls, java-bean accessors or too much